Steve Serio

-Steven Serio (born September 8, 1987) is a wheelchair basketball player.
+Steven Dillon Serio (born September 8, 1987) is a wheelchair basketball player.
 As a co-captain of the USA Men's National Wheelchair Basketball Team, he led the American men to their first Paralympic gold medal since 1988 at the 2016 Rio de Janeiro Paralympic Games and defended the gold medal at the 2020 Tokyo Paralympics.
 He currently plays for the New York Rolling Knicks in the NWBA Championship Division.